sisinflab/Content-Style-VRSs/README.md

 |     VNPR | [Niu et al.](https://people.engr.tamu.edu/caverlee/pubs/niu18wsdm.pdf) |

 ### Our Model
-You may find the scripts for our proposed method [here](https://github.com/sisinflab/Content-Style-VRSs/tree/master/elliot/recommender/custom).
+You may find the scripts for our proposed method [here](https://github.com/sisinflab/Content-Style-VRSs/tree/master/elliot/recommender/proposed).
+We renamed our model CSV, which stands for *Content-Style Visual* Recommendation.

 ## Reproducibility Details